 Telephone: 0121 335 8192

-The NDCS is a leading charity for hearing impaired children and young adults.
+The NDCS is a leading charity for hearing-impaired children and young adults.
 They provide support, advice and away days to benefit all.
-They have an excellent web page and cover many topics to include:
+They have an excellent web page and cover many topics including:

 - Glue ear